josephcslater/Introduction_to_Python/README.rst

   - Good News: It's much more powerful.
   - Bad News: It's much more complicated.
+  - I need to leave it to you to read up on how to use it.
+I'll try to add instructions later.

 - Go to `the repository for this class in your web browser`_.
 - You should be able to see a green button that says ``Clone or Download``. ``Clone`` is much better.
 This will allow you to update it in the future.
 Download means you reorganize each time.
 I suggest you create a folder ``GitHub`` in your Documents folder.